 Here comes one of the latest variants of sweet potatoes, Sumor.
 Its name is an old English word for ‘summer’.
 This potato skin color ranges from tan to yellow.
 Its flesh has a white or yellow color and is full of vitamin C.

 The plant thrives in warm climates and can resist certain diseases.
 If you are planning to make some baked or fried dishes, Sumor sweet potatoes are just perfect.
-It has less sweetness compared to other ordinary sweet potatoes.
+They have less sweetness compared to other ordinary sweet potatoes.

 Heirloom is a term to indicate an ancient type of root vegetable that appeared a long time ago.
-It doesn’t have a sweet flavor as the Beauregard and Jewel variants, and its appearance is not as attractive as the mentioned types.
+The tubers are narrow and have pale orangish brown, slightly coarse skin, resulting in a not so attractive appearance.

 Heirloom has a slight orange skin and flesh that gives a mild sweetness when cooked.
 Its moist texture is an ideal choice to add to stew recipes.
 You can also roast or bake this potato in the oven for an excellent meal.